Reaching 400hp on a £15,000 total budget is achievable, but only on the right platforms.

 Frequently Asked Questions

 On most platforms in this guide, yes.
 The N54, N57, EA897, EA837, and TDV6 all handle 380–420hp reliably on stock internals when the supporting build is correct.
-The Mercedes OM642 has known piston concerns at 400hp+ and the Ford 2.0 EcoBoost has head gasket considerations above 350hp.
+The Mercedes OM642 has known piston concerns at 400hp+ and benefits from a conservative tune.

 A hybrid turbo uses the original turbocharger housing fitted with an upgraded billet compressor wheel - typically larger than stock.
 This significantly increases airflow without requiring a full aftermarket replacement.
 It is the most cost-effective Stage 3 turbo solution on most platforms.